Aakash-Malhan/medical-rag/README.md

     Python | Gradio | Gemini 2.0 Flash | FAISS | Sentence Transformers (all-MiniLM-L6-v2) | RAG

+**Data**

+    CORD-19 (COVID-19 Open Research Dataset)

 ## 5. Business Impact

 This research design aims to:

-- **Reduce manual literature search time** for a clinical question by quickly surfacing 3–5 highly relevant papers instead of paging through dozens of PubMed results.
+    Reduce manual literature search time for a clinical question by quickly surfacing 3–5 highly relevant papers instead of paging through dozens of PubMed results.
-- **Highlight key risk factors and complications** consistently across papers, helping reduce misdiagnosis risk due to missed evidence.
+    Highlight key risk factors and complications consistently across papers, helping reduce misdiagnosis risk due to missed evidence.
-- Provide an **auditable trail of sources**, making it easier for clinicians to drill into original studies instead of relying on a black-box model.
+    Provide an **auditable trail of sources**, making it easier for clinicians to drill into original studies instead of relying on a black-box model.